reach-sh/reach-lang/docs/src/tut/pos/index.md

 The first two steps of our General Flow are now complete.

-Now is a good time to get into the frontend `mjs` test suite and get that started.
+Now is a good time to get into the frontend (`.mjs`) test suite and get that started.
 ```
 load: /examples/point-of-sale/index.mjs
 md5:  5229e4cebe07397fe5e73a60dc19f70f